VenturaNotes/Knowledge/- Topics/inequality.md

 The term inequality is often applied to any comparison involving algebraic expressions and using the above symbols.
-A special case is the triangle inequality:
+A special case is the [[triangle inequality]]: